ErnWong/i-cant-believe-gits-not-a-file/README.md

 - Open VSX Registry: https://open-vsx.org/extension/ErnWong/icantbelievegit

-- You can also download the [latest .vsix file](https://github.com/ErnWong/i-cant-believe-gits-not-a-file/releases/tag/latest) and install it manually (Extensions -> Views and More Actions... -> Install from VSIX...) or via command line:
+- You can also download the [latest pre-release .vsix file](https://github.com/ErnWong/i-cant-believe-gits-not-a-file/releases/tag/latest-pre-release) and install it manually (Extensions -> Views and More Actions... -> Install from VSIX...) or via command line:
   ```bash
   code --install-extension icantbelievegit-0.0.1.vsix
   ```